| | Problem Set 10 Due on Tuesday, December 11 at 6pm |

 Abby decides to experiment with a different implementation of

-that she calls AbbyBuggle
+SimpleBuggle that she calls AbbyBuggle.

-Instances of the AbbyBuggle
+Instances of the AbbyBuggle.class behave exactly

-like instances of the SimpleBuggle
+like instances of the SimpleBuggle.class except that

-method displays AbbyBuggle:
+the toString() method displays AbbyBuggle:

-.
+instead of SimpleBuggle:.
 In particular, invoking

-should display the same results as above,
+java AbbyBuggle should display the same results as above,

 except that every occurrence of SimpleBuggle:

-should be replaced by AbbyBuggle:
+should be replaced by AbbyBuggle:.

-The interesting thing about Abby's AbbyBuggle
+The interesting thing about Abby's AbbyBuggle class

-is that even though it behaves like SimpleBuggle
+is that even though it behaves like SimpleBuggle,

 the representations it uses internally are

-dramatically different from those used by SimpleBuggle
+dramatically different from those used by SimpleBuggle.

-Here are the instance variables of the AbbyBuggle
+Here are the instance variables of the AbbyBuggle class:

 // Instance variables of the AbbyBuggle class: private int[] pos; // position of buggle: a 2-element array of {x,y} private int[] dir; // heading of buggle: a 2-element array of {delta-x,delta-y} private int col; // color of buggle: an integer representation of the color private int brushDown; // brush state of buggle: 0 = false, 1 = true

-The instance variables of AbbyBuggle
+The instance variables of AbbyBuggle do not

-contain any Location
+contain any Location instances,

-instances,
+Direction instances,

-instances,
+Color instances,

-or boolean
+or boolean values.

 Instead, the instance variables of AbbyBuggle